 The Paycheck Protection Program is not provided through SBA directly, so the first step to qualifying for a loan through the Paycheck Protection Program is to find an SBA approved lender in your community.
-If your bank is not an SBA lender, you can contact the SBA at 1-877-475-2435 to find one; or visit the SBA website section on the 7(a) loan program.
-If you have trouble getting through to the national SBA office, this link will take you to your district office.
+If your bank is not an SBA lender, you can find one using SBA's find-a-lender tool.

-Note: SBA will resume accepting PPP loan applications on Monday, April 27, at 10:30 a.m.
-ET.
-The SBA is currently not accepting new EIDL applications; however, NAHB will be fighting for additional funding in the next congressional stimulus package.
+Note: The SBA is currently not accepting new EIDL applications; however, NAHB will be fighting for additional funding in the next congressional stimulus package.